What kind of clothing should we wear?

 “There is no bad weather; only inadequate clothing.”

-If you’re travelling to Whitehorse outside of the summer or early fall, you’ll need to pay special attention to what you’ll wear.
+If you’re travelling to Yellowknife outside of the summer or early fall, you’ll need to pay special attention to what you’ll wear.
 It’s important that you layer properly, and you focus more on insulation than water proofing.

 You should start with good base layers tight against your skin, avoiding cotton.
 Layer with synthetic fabrics or wool that will keep you warm and dry, even if they get wet (because you will inevitably sweat while you’re getting dressed).